 - Oberheim SEM

 Making LoFi HipHop is really just the art of combining some HipHop Beats with the sound of some vintage Recording equipment.
-Because the taste and preferences of some producers are so different, I just gave you an overview about which tools you will need, to lead you in the right direction.
+Because the taste and preferences of some producers are so different, I just gave you an overview of which tools you will need, to lead you in the right direction.
 After you know how to produce this sound, it’s really just a matter of research and experience, Hope, that I could help you with this!

 Notice: unpaid advertisement